 We are so grateful for the GlobalGiving community's swift response to Hurricane Michael.
 We're also glad to see donors asking important questions to make sure their donations have the biggest impact possible.
-The following are answers to frequently asked questions about the Disaster Recovery Network at GlobalGiving:
+The following are answers to frequently asked questions about the disaster response at GlobalGiving:

 Q: What's your charity rating?

 A: GlobalGiving has been awarded the highest possible rating by Charity Navigator, BBB Wise Giving Alliance, and GuideStar.
 You can click on these logos to verify our rating.

 Q: Where does the money from this relief fund go?

 A: All donations to this fund will support relief and recovery efforts in communities affected by Hurricane Michael.
 The fund will help first responders meet survivors' immediate needs, including the provision of shelter, medical care, food, and clean water.
 Once initial relief work is complete, this fund will transition to support longer-term recovery efforts run by vetted local organizations.

 Q: What's GlobalGiving's history in the affected area?